cordiz84/complete-mern-starter/README.md

 # complete-mern-starter
-My MERN stack starter pack.
+This is the very beginning of my MERN stack starter pack.

 ###current features
 1. **JWT Authentication** Register, login, and authenticate users.
 Stores users in a mongoDB.